Chattray-Chea/Chattray-Chea/README.md

 - 👋 Hi, I’m **Chattray Chea**
 - 👀 I’m interested in all things nature.
-Foraging for 🍄, digging in the sand for 🐚, or throwing a line down a river for a 🐟.
+Foraging for 🍄, digging in the sand and stones for :gem:, or throwing a line down a river for a 🐟.
 You'll probably find me somehwere amongst a forest of :evergreen_tree::deciduous_tree::evergreen_tree::deciduous_tree: in my free time.
 - 🌱 BCS-SDE 2027.
 I’m currently learning java/python.
 Collecting, processing, analyzing data.
 The process of making another process better.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Chattray.Chea@gmail.com